UBC Hiring Solutions Probation Completion Process

 Employees who are new to UBC Hiring Solutions serve a probationary period of 66 worked days of accumulated service, which helps to determine the suitability of the new employee to the University.

-Near the end of the 66 worked days, our Client Relations & Staff Engagement Manager, Wendy Kutasiewich, will contact you for a probationary interview.
+Near the end of the 66 worked days, our Client Relations and Staff Engagement Manager, Wendy Kutasiewich, will contact you for a probationary interview.
 During the interview, we will give and receive feedback and discuss any future plans you might have.
 In the meantime, please contact Wendy if you have any concerns about the assignment you have been given.

 Please note: before we contact you to schedule a meeting, we need to collect feedback from your assignments.
 We ask for your patience while we gather all this information.